lichess-org/lifat/flair/README.md

 ### Compile the flair list

+Optional.
+You can add and remove flair images without compiling the flair list, and wait for someone else to compile it, before it comes online.

-After adding, removing, or changing flairs, you need to compile the flair list:
+If you have a command line and want to compile the flair list, run:

 ```shell
 ./flair/list.sh